quarkus-qe/quarkus-openshift-test-suite/README.md

 This might not be recommended for production, but is good enough for test.
 Container images used in the tests are:

+- PostgreSQL:
-- PostgreSQL: `registry.access.redhat.com/rhscl/postgresql-10-rhel7`
+  - version 10: `registry.access.redhat.com/rhscl/postgresql-10-rhel7`
+  - version 12: `registry.redhat.io/rhscl/postgresql-12-rhel7` (only if `ts.authenticated-registry` is set)
+- MySQL:
-- MySQL: `registry.access.redhat.com/rhscl/mysql-80-rhel7`
+  - version 8.0: `registry.access.redhat.com/rhscl/mysql-80-rhel7`
+- MariaDB:
-- MariaDB: `registry.access.redhat.com/rhscl/mariadb-102-rhel7`
+  - version 10.2: `registry.access.redhat.com/rhscl/mariadb-102-rhel7`
-  - we don't use MariaDB 10.3 at this point, because that image isn't available without auth, even though it probably should be
+  - version 10.3: `registry.redhat.io/rhscl/mariadb-103-rhel7` (only if `ts.authenticated-registry` is set)
 - MSSQL: `mcr.microsoft.com/mssql/rhel/server`